ohong/keep-thinking/questions/ml-basics.md

 ---

 ### Question Q8
-Question: Short Answer — Name the technique that reduces dimensionality by projecting data onto orthogonal axes capturing maximum variance.
+Question: Which technique reduces dimensionality by projecting data onto orthogonal axes that capture the maximum variance?
+Options:
-Answer: Principal component analysis
+- A) Principal component analysis
+- B) k-means clustering
+- C) Naive Bayes classification
+- D) Gradient boosting
+Answer: A
 Explanation: Principal component analysis (PCA) transforms data into orthogonal components ordered by variance, enabling dimensionality reduction while retaining key structure.

 ---

 ### Question Q9
-Question: True or False — In reinforcement learning, the agent learns by receiving explicit labels for each action.
+Question: How does a reinforcement learning agent obtain feedback while learning a policy?
+Options:
+- A) It receives explicit labeled actions for every state from a supervisor.
+- B) It interacts with the environment and learns from reward signals.
+- C) It clusters unlabeled observations to infer correct actions.
+- D) It reads gradients provided directly by a teacher network.
-Answer: False
+Answer: B
 Explanation: Reinforcement learning agents learn from reward signals rather than labeled action outputs, relying on trial-and-error interactions with the environment.

 ---